h671431/Ada502Group7/README.md

 - Create a web dashboard for visualizing fire risk predictions

 # CI/CD pipeline
-This project uses GitHub Actions for continuous integration and deployment.
+This project uses GitHub Actions for continuous integration and continuous deployment (CI/CD).

-The pipeline is triggered on push to the main branch and performs:
+The pipeline is automatically triggered when changes are pushed to the main branch.
+The wirkflow performms the following steps:
-- Build and validation of the project
+1. Builds and validates the project
-- Secure SSH connection to the NREC server
+2. Establishes a secure SSH connection to the NREC server
-- Pulling the latest code
+3. Pulls the latest versjon of the repository on the server
-- Rebuilding and restarting Docker containers
+4. Rebuilds the Docker containers
+5. Restarts the application using Docker Compose

-This ensures that the deployed application is automatically updated when changes are pushed.
+This process ensures that every successful update to the main branch is automatically deployed to the cloud environment.

 # Team
 Group 7: Hannah, Benjamin, and Mathias